pawanpaudel93/web-bundlr/README.md

 For ERC20 Tokens:

-For example chainlink on Rinkeby testnet
+For example chainlink on Goerli testnet
 ```
 /** @type {import('web-bundlr').WebBundlrConfig} */